Pedestrian Accident Attorney in Virginia Beach

 - Punitive Damages – In some rare cases, a court may award punitive damages.
 If the automobile driver acted with malice, or wantonly disregarded the rights and well-being of others, a court may order punitive damages to punish the driver.
 Drunk drivers, by their nature, disregard the rights and well-being of others and may be subject to punitive damages.

-Common Causes of Accidents Involving Pedestrians and Bicyclists
+Common Causes of Accidents Involving Pedestrians in Virginia Beach

 Pedestrians and bicyclists are often at the mercy of other forces on the road.
 Automobiles are very large and heavy.
 Even a low-speed collision involving an automobile and a pedestrian or cyclist can result in serious injuries.
 Broken bones, neck and back injuries, brain damage, and fatal injuries are just a few of the possible outcomes.